ibm-cloud-docs/cloud-object-storage/billing.md

 {: #billing-aspera}

 [Aspera high-speed transfer](/docs/cloud-object-storage?topic=cloud-object-storage-aspera) incurs extra egress charges.
 For more information, see the [pricing page](/objectstorage/create#pricing){: external}.

+## Backup billing
+{: #billing-backup}

+There are two charges for use of the {{site.data.keyword.cos_short}} Backup service.
+The first charge is for the amount of data stored within the Backup Vault.
+This is measured in Gigabytes.
+Usage is averaged over the billing period.
+There is an additional second charge for any restores initiated from the Backup Vault during the billing period.
+Restore jobs incur a fee for each gigabyte of data that is restored.

+Use of the {{site.data.keyword.cos_short}} Backup feature does not incur any operational, retrieval, or egress charges on the source bucket.
+There are also no operational charges for writing backups to the Backup Vault.

+The target bucket of a restore job will incur operational charges for the data written to the bucket on restore.

 ## Storage classes
 {: #billing-storage-classes}